LeoAndo/ReTraceR8Sample/README.md

 # Overview
 Describes how to retrace encrypted(by R8) crash logs.

-In version [2.4.0-alpha02](https://developer.android.com/jetpack/androidx/releases/navigation?hl=ja#2.4.0-alpha02) of androidX Navigation, I get a Proguard error in [NavArgsLazy](https://developer.android.com/reference/kotlin/androidx/navigation/NavArgsLazy).<br>
+In version [2.4.0-alpha02](https://developer.android.com/jetpack/androidx/releases/navigation?hl=ja#2.4.0-alpha02) of androidX Navigation, get a Proguard error in [NavArgsLazy](https://developer.android.com/reference/kotlin/androidx/navigation/NavArgsLazy).<br>
 Using this bug, this project will explain how to use retrace.<br>

 # Readme